gael37/Bootcamp-Project2-CocktailMixer/README.md

 # Timeframe & Working Team

 The timeframe for the completion of the project was two days.
-And we worked in a pair group.
+We worked in a pair group.
 Below is the link to my partner’s GitHub repository: https://github.com/sfladager/Cocktail-mixer

 # Technologies Used

 HTML
-Javascript
+JavaScript
 React
 Sass
 Bootstrap
 Axios
-VScode
 Excalidraw

 # Brief